 I have more than one child in need of braces.
 Do I have to submit a separate application for each of them?

 Yes.
-A separate application, tax/SSI forms, dental referral form and $30 (USD) non-refundable application fee is required for each child who is applying to receive treatment through SCL.
+A separate application, along with required documentation and the $30 (USD) non-refundable application fee is required for each child who is applying to receive treatment through SCL.
 Likewise, if more than one child is accepted into the program, there is a $650 (USD) non-refundable required financial investment for each child.

 What kind of photos are required for the application?

 Photos of the applicant are required as part of the application.
 Without photos, the applicant’s approval or denial cannot be determined.
 Below is an example of the eight different photos that are required for each applicant.
-(These may be provided by the referring Dental Provider or by the family.)
 Refer to these photos as you are taking pictures of the applicant.
 Click here for detailed information, descriptions and some tips on photos needed.
 Here is an example: